OPEN TO THE PUBLIC!

-Due to the outbreak of Covid-19 we ask that all visitors adhere to the CDC guidelines of maintaining a social distance of at least 6 feet from all other persons to ensure the safety of everyone.
-If possible, please bring your own sanitizer during your visit.
-There is also hand sanitizer *currently* available under the courtyard breezeway next to the park entrance as well as in the sanican nearby on the bike trail.
-Please sanitize your hands before and after entering the park.
+Due to the outbreak of Covid-19 we ask that all visitors adhere to the CDC guidelines of maintaining a social distance of at least 6 feet from all other persons to ensure the safety of all.
 Protect yourself, protect your community.
 Stay safe.

-As a primitive park, Monarch Sculpture Park is now walk in and bike in, with no vehicular access to the public on park grounds.
+Monarch Sculpture Park is walk in and bike in, with no vehicular access to the public on park grounds.
 There are several locations close by to park on the Chehalis Western Trail and walk the short distance to the park via the trail.

 Dogs are welcome but MUST be ON LEASH.
 Please pick up after your animal.

 Many thanks are in order to the various groups and volunteers that made their voices heard about how much this park means to this community.
 Your participation, hard work, commitment, and financial support over the years have made this possible.

 Major restorations are currently underway in the park but we’d love for you to enjoy the grounds and be part of the process as we bring this magical place back to life.

 Share your experience! #monarchsculpturepark

 Monarch SCulpture parK